 The flavors in this recipe for Moroccan Rack of Lamb are so bright and flavorful, I was really intrigued.
 With so many overlapping spices and ingredients, I could not tell what ingredients the chef had used in his preparation.
 Not only that, it was prepared perfectly and looked gorgeous on the plate.
-I had to know the secrets behind this dish!
+I wanted to know the secrets behind this dish!

 Recipe for Moroccan Rack of Lamb

 Part of the beauty of this dish is in its presentation.
 We’ve included several of the elements of Chef’s plating combination so you can build a full meal.
 He also served it with spiced roasted carrots which were out of this world.
-Of course, dining on this delicious recipe for Moroccan Rack of Lamb at the Monarch Beach Resort made it even more special.
+Of course, dining on this delicious recipe for Moroccan Rack of Lamb at the Waldorf-Astoria Monarch Beach Resort made it even more special.
 But we will do our best to recreate that ambience here for you!

 For the Rack of Lamb